Download general terms and conditions in pdf format

 Article 7 - Obligations of the consumer during the reflection period

 1. During the reflection period, the consumer will handle the product and packaging with care.
-They will only unpack or use the product to the extent necessary to determine the nature, characteristics, and functioning of the product.
-The principle here is that the consumer may only handle and inspect the product as they would be allowed to do in a store.
+He will only unpack or use the product to the extent necessary to determine the nature, characteristics, and functioning of the product.
+The principle here is that the consumer may only handle and inspect the product as he would be allowed to do in a store.

 2. The consumer is only liable for depreciation of the product resulting from handling the product in a way that goes beyond what is permitted in paragraph 1.

-3. The consumer is not liable for any depreciation of the product if the entrepreneur has not provided all legally required information about the right of withdrawal before or at the conclusion of the contract.
+3. The consumer is not liable for depreciation of the product if the entrepreneur has not provided them with all legally required information about the right of withdrawal before or at the conclusion of the contract.

 Article 8 - Exercise of the right of withdrawal by the consumer and its costs